westridgegroup/oghma-arrangement/README.md

 7. From bash shell: tofu_plan
 8. From bash shell: tofu_apply

-### Notes:
+### Assumptions:
-This project follows the standard West Ridge Group OpenTofu famework, state container name and state key information is in the tfvars file. \
+This project assumes the use of wrgcli specifically the OpenTofu setup that is part of that client \
-This project assumes an existing MS Entra ID with specific security groups already exists \
+This project assumes an existing MS Entra ID with three specific security groups already exists \
 This project assumes an existing Metastore/Unity Catalog in the region that the databricks workspace will be created in. \
-This project assumes you have updated your wrg OpenTufu/Terraform Key Vault with the correct DATABRICKS ACCOUNT ID \
+This project assumes you have updated your wrg OpenTufu/Terraform Key Vault with the correct DATABRICKS ACCOUNT ID
-The user_groups variable is read at execution time to populate the access control policy \
-[OpenTofu](https://opentofu.org) open source fork of Terraform, we switch to OpenTofu due to the [Terraform licensing change](https://www.hashicorp.com/en/license-faq) in August 10th of 2023.

-### Version: 0.4.1
+### Version: 0.4.2
 This project uses semantic versioning \
 Anytime a provider is added it will increment the minor release \
 Most incremental changes will result in patch increment \